 It is necessary to identify versions/revisions of the CPU board automatically in the field.
-Curly provides a mechanism for identifying variations of CPU boards that require different start-up code.
-Depending on the board code read by Curly, any of up to eight different FPGA images and start-up code sets may be loaded.
-The board ID register contains a hardwired three bit code that tracks the FPGA image number, indicating to the StrongARM just which FPGA image has been loaded.
+The ATMEL primary boot code read the boot ID port pins to identify the FPGA image and startup code required for the board.
+The board ID register contains a hardwired three bit code that tracks the FPGA image number, indicating to the ATMEL just which FPGA image has been loaded.
 Three additional FPGA inputs are reflected in this register to allow further refinement of the board identity.
-Resistors (R162 and R178 through R182) are used to program the board ID.
+Resistors (R98 and R99 through R129) are used to program the board ID.